pmoorey/articles/stackdriver-tracing.md

 - Performing multiple create/read/update/delete (CRUD) operations in IT system
 - Generating a report of changes

-The following section demonstrates how to enabling tracing within a simple Python script, including sending traces to StackDriver in Google Cloud Platform (GCP).
+The following section demonstrates how to enabling tracing within a simple Python script, including exporting traces to StackDriver in Google Cloud.

 ### Prerequisites
 The following items are required to implement the solution: